Pioneer Company

 As Chief Banking Officer and a member of executive management since 2013, Jesse is responsible for all commercial development, retail network, insurance services, and wealth management.
 He describes himself as a "very hands-on executive," spending a great deal of his time with the frontline individuals, the folks who have first-hand interactions with our customers.
 He enjoys bringing the organization's strategic vision to the individuals ultimately responsible for delivering that vision to the public.
 He lists the highlights of his banking career as those moments when his team members' accomplishments exceeded their expectations.
 Those moments continue to motivate him to give his all each and every day.
 Jesse received a Bachelor of Science degree in Industrial Management and Human Resource Management from the University of Akron.

 Jesse volunteers for many local charities and serves on multiple boards.
-Jesse lives in Saratoga Springs with his wife, Amanda, and four children.
-He likes to spend time with his family, loves the outdoors, and enjoys the many social activities that Saratoga and the Capital Region have to offer.
+He likes to spend time with his family, loves the outdoors, and enjoys the many social activities that the Capital Region has to offer.